Online Wildlife Photography Critique & Portfolio Review | Ronen Tivony

 Yes.
 All sessions are conducted via Zoom, so photographers from any country are welcome.
 Sessions are scheduled in Eastern Time, and the intake form includes a field for your location so Ronen can coordinate timing with you.
 Photographers from Europe, Australia, Asia, and Latin America regularly participate.

-Private Wildlife Photography Workshops, Florida Work with Ronen in the field at locations including Wakodahatchee Wetlands, the Everglades, Orlando Wetlands Park, Fort De Soto Park, and Merritt Island National Wildlife Refuge.
+Work with Ronen in the field at locations including Wakodahatchee Wetlands, the Everglades, Orlando Wetlands Park, Fort De Soto Park, and Merritt Island National Wildlife Refuge.
 Private and small-group formats available.
 Image review sessions pair naturally with field workshops.
 Use the review to prepare before a session or to maximize the images captured during one.